 At the outset, the primary component of the company's business model is charging $1.00 per digital Universal ID (U.I.D.™) per year.

 Adams' Co-Founder and CFO, Edgar Rabano, is based in Tuscon.

 Both Adams and Rabano have extensive international experience in support of governmental and non-governmental (NGO), as well as defense/military and commercial interests.

 The company's latest phase of rigorous vetting of its U.I.D. product incorporates guidance from key prospective users, Adams said.
 By way of example, he added that the U.S. Department of Homeland Security (DHS) is among prospective customers with whom the company is in discussions.

 The company's 3-D imaging solution uses near-infrared (NIR) and ultrasound technologies to establish unique patterns and spatial relationships of subcutaneous vascular structures associated with a given individual, as well as distinctive features and patterns on small portions of the surfaces of bones in living subjects.
 Its technology can be integrated or paired with an array of existing systems used for multi-factor authentication of identity, said Adams.

 In addition to its creation of its U.I.D.™ for individuals, its technology provides two forms of proof of life within the body part presented as identification: blood flow and heartbeat.
-Biometric data it collects is run against its secure artifical intelligence database, maintained within a permissioned distributed ledger with military-grade blockchain security.
+Biometric data it collects is run against its secure artificial intelligence database, maintained within a permissioned distributed ledger with military-grade blockchain security.
 A video orientation is here.

 Persistent vulnerability to cyberbreaches annually represent hundreds of billions of dollars worth of damage to national economies, globally.